NaveenKumar2004/Machine-learning/README.md

-This folder is related to EDA*EXploratory data analytics)
+This folder is related to EDA*Exploratory data analytics)